Home |

 leaving show business in the early 1960s.

-launch other stars such as Donald O’Connor and Mel Tormé in her
+to launch other stars such as Donald O’Connor and Mel Tormé in

 blossomed.
 Studio politics, changes in the film industry, and